 Applesauce FAQs

-3. Add a teeny bit more salt to help flavors come alive
+3. Add a bit more salt to enhance the flavors.

 Process shots-- images of the apples being peeled, chopped, added to the pot and the maple syrup, salt, and cinnamon being added